 There are a few ways that you can get to the remote yet beautiful island of Culebra from the mainland of Puerto Rico.

 The most affordable and popular option is to take a ferry from Ceiba, a town on the eastern coast of Puerto Rico.
 The ferry ride takes approximately 1 hour, depending on the schedule and sea conditions.
 It’s advisable to arrive early, especially during peak travel times, as tickets are on a first-come, first-served basis.
 Learn more about the ferry service here.

 Charter A Private Boat or Catamaran from Fajardo

 Another option is to charter a private boat or use a water taxi service from Fajardo.
 This option provides more flexibility in terms of scheduling, but it can be more expensive compared to the ferry.
 Several companies offer private boat charters to Culebra.

 Culebra has a small airport called Benjamin Rivera Noriega Airport (CPX), which serves domestic flights from San Juan Luis Muñoz Marín International Airport (SJU) and Isla Grande Airport (SIG).
 Flying can be more convenient and saves time compared to the ferry or private boat options.
 Several local airlines, such as Cape Air and Vieques Air Link, operate flights to Culebra.

 Things To Do in Culebra

 There are some fun things to do in Culebra, and the most popular attraction is exploring the beaches on Culebra.
 Or, consider visiting the Culebra National wildlife refuge.
-The tiny island offers a few day’s worth of activities if you’d like to plan a long weekend, or you could do a day trip and still experience some of the great things to do on Culebra.
+The tiny island offers a few day’s worth of activities if you’d like to plan a long weekend, or you could do a day trip as one of the top Puerto Rico Adventures and still experience some of the great things to do on Culebra.

 Just be sure to check out our family beach vacation packing list before you head there to make sure you have all that you need.
 Let’s dive into some of the best things to do in Culebra PR.